 Online landlord training Courses

 Courses are an incredibly useful source of knowledge.
-Landlords, agents & rental property managers can use the knowledge to make their job easier, efficient, and that much more profitable.
+Landlords, agents & rental property managers can use the knowledge to make their job easier, more efficient, and much more profitable.

-If you are not a British Landlord Association member yet, the membership is free; why not join us now.
+If you are not a British Landlord Association member yet, why not join us now.

 Knowledge is king, to know how to avoid pitfalls, to know your options in certain situations, and the consequences so you can prevent problems, save money and time.

-Accreditation is the best way for landlords to demonstrate they are aware of their legal responsibilities for the rental sector.
+Accreditation is the best way for landlords to demonstrate they are aware of their legal responsibilities in the rental sector.

 Most courses take between 60 minutes to 90 minutes to complete.
 You can start, take a break, and come back to complete your course at your leisure.
 You have access to a tutor should you need it.

-These courses are suitable for prospective residential property landlords, private landlords, corporate and letting agents.
+These courses are suitable for prospective residential property landlords, private landlords, and corporate and letting agents.

 Benefits of Accreditation for UK Landlord.

 We frequently offer our members Free online courses; these courses, like all our courses, include a certificate upon passing the exam.
 We invite all our members to ensure they are on our mailing list to be aware of the courses that are released as a free offer!